wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Cloud/Cloud-OpenSource-List.md

 - [Fission #Project#](https://github.com/fission/fission): Fission is a fast serverless framework for Kubernetes with a focus on developer productivity and high performance.

 # Orchestration

-- [Cilium #Project#](https://github.com/cilium/cilium): Cilium is open source software for providing and transparently securing network connectivity and loadbalancing between application workloads such as application containers or processes.

 # Service Mesh